-Instead of meaty Bergman-esque dialogue scenes, the couple’s bond is sketched via wordless exchanges, subtle shifts in body language and good-natured disagreements about the Swedish auteur’s work (she’s bruised by his emotional austerity; he loves the obscures ones and refuses to watch The Seventh Seal again, even though she hasn’t seen it).
-They’re comfortable but maybe passionless (there’s more than a hint of sexual frustration from her side), and the dynamic has become skewed to his advantage, but they’re still tender and supportive of one other.
+The couple’s bond is sketched via wordless exchanges, subtle shifts in body language and good-natured disagreements about the Swedish auteur’s work (she’s bruised by his emotional austerity; he loves the obscures ones and refuses to watch The Seventh Seal again, even though she hasn’t seen it).
+They’re comfortable but maybe passionless (there’s more than a hint of sexual frustration from her side), and the dynamic has become skewed to his advantage, but they’re still tender and supportive of one another.
 Any couple that can emerge from a screening of Cries and Whispers still holding hands can’t be doing too badly, though there’s a sense that while his needs are being met, hers aren’t.